turingsquad/contributions/README.md

 ## 6. Okay, I joined.
 What's next?

 Create a [team](https://help.github.com/en/articles/about-teams) inside GitHub.
 This will help you to organize yourself and your repositories.
 Than you can create a repository and start working.
+Add your team to collaborators on settings page.

 ## 7. How do I contribute to repositories?